 ADA, like many other non-profit organizations, occasionally makes available only our contributor names and postal addresses to companies, predominantly other non-profit organizations.
 In addition, member and donor names are provided to a credit card vendor as part of our affinity program.
 Names of Tour de Cure® participants may be provided to local bike shops.
 These practices help us reduce costs of reaching more individuals with our diabetes-related information.
 These companies are carefully screened.
 Names/addresses are provided on a one-time basis; therefore, these companies will not have continued access to your name and address unless you respond to them directly, which you are free to do or not to do.
 You can request that we do not share, sell, or exchange your information for third party's fundraising or marketing purposes by emailing us at email@example.com.
 If you use more than one email address, postal address, or telephone number, please identify each one.
 The ADA may provide aggregate statistics about our customers, sales, traffic patterns, and related site information to reputable third-party vendors, but these statistics will include no personal identifying information.

 Protecting the privacy of the very young is especially important.
 We adhere to the 1998 Children's Online Privacy Protection Act (COPPA).
 For more information, visit the Federal Trade Commission's COPPA site.

-The Association does not send unsolicited commercial communications to individuals with whom they do not have consent/permission or a pre-existing or current business relationship.
-The Association provides all notified recipients with a clear, easy and effective method to unsubscribe to any and all online communications.
+The ADA does not send unsolicited commercial communications to individuals with whom they do not have consent/permission or a pre-existing or current business relationship.
+The ADA provides all notified recipients with a clear, easy, and effective methods to unsubscribe to any and all online communications.

 How to Correct or Update Information